ibexa/documentation-developer/docs/api/field_type_api.md

 !!! note "Registration"

-    Remember that all your custom Filed Types must be registered in `config/services.yml`.
+    Remember that all your custom Field Types must be registered in `config/services.yml`.
     For more information see [Registration section](field_type_type_and_value.md#registration).

 In order to provide custom functionality for a Field Type, the SPI interacts with multiple layers of the eZ Platform architecture: